artix41/blog/blog/_posts/2022-05-21-classical-error-correction.md

 Tanner graph of the Hamming code.
 The top nodes represent the codeword bits and the bottom nodes the syndrome bits, with an edge whenever a codeword bit is involved in the definition of a syndrome bit.
 {:.figure}

 In quantum error correction, the syndrome can be measured without disturbing the state (through the so-called stabilizer measurements), which makes the theory of linear codes easily transferable to the quantum domain.
-While quantum codewords can be complicated superpositions in the Hilbert space, errors are simple vectors of size $$n$$ (the number of qubits), making the calculation of the syndrome $$\bm{s}=\bm{H} \bm{e}$$ straightforward using the the parity-check matrix, and it is indeed used extensively in simulations.
+While quantum codewords can be complicated superpositions in the Hilbert space, errors are simple vectors of size $$n$$ (the number of qubits), making the calculation of the syndrome $$\bm{s}=\bm{H} \bm{e}$$ straightforward using the parity-check matrix, and it is indeed used extensively in simulations.

 In the next section, we will study the problem of decoding linear codes in general, i.e. correcting the errors using the syndrome information.
 But before that, you can try to solve the following exercises to make sure you understand the basics of linear codes.